marcglasberg/assorted_layout_widgets/README.md

 NormalizedOverflowBox Example</a>.
 Then substitute the `NormalizedOverflowBox`s with regular `OverflowBox`es and see where it fails.

-## showDialogSuper
+## showDialogSuper and showCupertinoDialogSuper

-The `showDialogSuper` is identical to the native `showDialog`, except that it lets you define a callback for when the dialog is dismissed:
+Functions `showDialogSuper` and `showCupertinoDialogSuper` are identical to the native `showDialog` and `showCupertinoDialog`, except that they let you define an `onDismissed` callback for when the dialog is dismissed:

 ```
 showDialogSuper(